Dan Haggerty: Personal life

-Haggerty was married twice.
-He married Diane Rooker in 1959 at a Las Vegas wedding chapel in the Silver Slipper Hotel when they were 17.
-Haggerty and Diane had two daughters, Tracey and Tammy.
+Haggerty married Diane Rooker in 1959 at a Las Vegas wedding chapel in the Silver Slipper Hotel when they were 17.
+The couple had two daughters, Tracey and Tammy.
 They divorced in 1984, after which Haggerty married Samantha Hilton.
-Haggerty and Samantha had two sons named Dylan and Cody and one daughter named Megan.
-They were married until Samantha's death following a motorcycle accident on August 10, 2008.
+Haggerty and Hilton had two sons, Dylan and Cody, and one daughter, Megan.
+They were married until Hilton's death following a motorcycle accident on August 10, 2008.

 Haggerty lived on a small ranch in Malibu Canyon with an assortment of wild animals that he had tamed at birth or rescued from injury.
-In 1977, his beard caught fire from shooting back a flaming cocktail.
-Trying to put the flames out, Haggerty received third-degree burns on his arms.
+At a restaurant in 1977, a patron with a flaming cocktail set Haggerty's beard on fire.
+As he attempted to extinguish the flames, Haggerty received third-degree burns on his arms.
 Production on The Life and Times of Grizzly Adams television series was halted while Haggerty recovered.
-In 1991, Haggerty was again hospitalized after a motorcycle accident left him in a coma, recovering with no aftereffects.
+In 1991, Haggerty was hospitalized after a motorcycle accident left him in a coma.

-In 1985, Haggerty was convicted of selling cocaine to an undercover police officer, receiving a jail sentence of 90 days and three years' probation.
+In 1985, Haggerty received a jail sentence of 90 days and three years' probation after being convicted of selling cocaine to an undercover police officer.

 Death

-Haggerty was diagnosed with spinal cancer after undergoing back surgery, when a tumor on his spine was discovered in August 2015.
+In August 2015, Haggerty was diagnosed with spinal cancer after a tumor was discovered during back surgery.
 He died of spinal cancer on January 15, 2016, in Burbank, California.